akshat666/-bootponggame/README.md

-# Operating system written as a Pong game in boot sector
+# 512-Byte Boot Sector Pong Game

 No OS, no drivers — just x86 assembly and BIOS.
 512 bytes exactly.
 Boots in QEMU.